 Crohn’s disease, a form of inflammatory bowel disease (IBD), does not have one standard treatment.
 Complementary and alternative medicines may help some people with the condition.

 Several treatments for Crohn’s disease can help manage symptoms and prevent flares and complications.
 However, no standard treatment works for everyone.
-This means a person may need to try several approaches until they can manage the disease.
+People may need to try several approaches to managing the condition.

-As part of the process of finding a reliable treatment, some people may turn to complementary and alternative medicines, including supplements, dietary changes, acupuncture, and more.
+People with Crohn’s may consider trying complementary and alternative medicines, including supplements, dietary changes, acupuncture, and more.

-While these choices may not work for everyone, some evidence suggests they can work for at least some people.
+While these choices may not work for everyone, evidence suggests they are effective for some people.
 This article reviews complementary and alternative medicines that may help with Crohn’s disease.

 Certain supplements may help a person feel some relief from Crohn’s disease.